Bellin Run: Volunteers

 The Bellin Run relies heavily on the participation of volunteers.
 Nearly 1,000 volunteers assist with the run each year.
 Volunteers fill a number of needs on and around the race course and its related events.
 Volunteers participate in activities ranging from water distribution and traffic regulation to assistance with the Friday night events and race registration.
 All volunteers receive a commemorative Bellin Run T-shirt.

 Special participation

 Corporate challenge

-The Corporate Challenge for the Bellin Run is a friendly competition among area companies.
-The companies compete to determine which businesses can post the best finish times and secure the highest participation rates.
-It's another way Bellin Run organizers encourage members of the community to increase their physical fitness levels and embrace a healthier lifestyle.

-The corporate challenge fosters increased camaraderie through friendly competition.
+The Bellin Run Corporate Challenge is a competition held among regional businesses in conjunction with the annual Bellin Run.
+Participating companies compete based on combined finishing times and total employee participation rates.
+Organizers establish the program as an initiative to promote physical fitness and health within the local business community and to increase camaraderie through friendly competition.

 Some of the benefits of being a Corporate Challenge participant include: A team photograph, discounted rates for the spaghetti dinner, and a company tent for employees the morning of the race.
 Companies also compete in a T-shirt challenge to see which business designs the most creative T-shirt.
 Winners receive a small prize.
 Nearly 250 companies participated in 2011.